celery-capillary/capillary/README.rst

 (sometimes also known as `Currying <https://en.wikipedia.org/wiki/Currying>`_) to create function `signatures <http://celery.readthedocs.org/en/latest/userguide/canvas.html#signatures>`_.

-:mod:`celery_capillary`  reuses these concepts to execute tasks.
+:mod:`capillary`  reuses these concepts to execute tasks.
 A value returned from task ``foo`` is passed into task ``bar``.

 It is possible to pass extra parameters to specific tasks as described in